 Are you planning on building your website?
 Then the first thing you have to take notice of is how you can improve your technical SEO!
 Focusing on search engine optimization has its benefits, especially if your goal is to drive traffic and potential clients for your online business.
-However, the question is how you can begin doing so?
+However, the question is how you can begin doing so.

-Whether you’re a beginner or expert in SEO, you need to make sure that you look into the various facts and tips on how to rank higher on search engines – wondering where to begin?
+Whether you’re a beginner or an expert in SEO, you need to make sure that you look into the various facts and tips on how to rank higher on search engines – wondering where to begin.
 Read on as I show you the seven ways to boost technical SEO and rank higher!

 Seven Ways to Boost Technical SEO and Rank Higher